TIMESAT/TIMESAT_CLI/readme.md

 ## License & Attribution

-This project is distributed under the terms specified in the [LICENSE](./LICENSE) file included in the repository.
-Please review that file for the complete licensing details.
+This repository contains two distinct components, each under a different license:

+- **Python interface and helper scripts (in `timesatimage/`, `python_interface/`, etc.)**
+  Distributed under the open-source license specified in [LICENSE](./LICENSE).

+- **Precompiled Fortran static library archives (in `vendor/`)**
+  These files are **proprietary and closed-source**.
+  Their use is strictly governed by the [PROPRIETARY-LICENSE.txt](./vendor/PROPRIETARY-LICENSE.txt).
+  Redistribution, reverse engineering, or modification of these archives is prohibited.

-Acknowledgement: Swedish National Space Agency, European Environment Agency, European Space Agency, Lund University, Malmö University, VITO remote sensing, DHI remote sensing, Cloudflight, Geoville.
+Acknowledgement: Swedish National Space Agency, European Environment Agency, European Space Agency, VITO remote sensing, DHI remote sensing, Cloudflight, Geoville.